 Macerations can be used in all kind of products that are fatty; creams, oils, liniments and can help with a wide variety of problems; muscular aches, sprains, cramps, depression and skin-problems.
 Some are anti-inflammatory and promote wound healing.
 Since they are active substances, use 5-30% in a blend for desired effect.
 In large dosages they can be slightly drying or even irritating to the skin.
 Macerations are excellent to use for people who are very sensitive to essential oils as they are milder in their action on the skin.

 I have made many macerations through the years, trying different plants and vegetable oils.
-I found Jojoba oil to be excellent for flowers, now Jojoba has become so expensive it’s not really possible anymore, so I use Sunflower oil.
-I have used Olive oil for St Johns Wort since there is a true affinity between them.
+I found Jojoba oil to be excellent for flowers, Sunflower oil as well.
+I use Olive oil for St Johns Wort since there is a true affinity between them.
 Today I find it easier to buy the macerations I use the most; arnica, calendula, hypericum, comfrey and some others.
 But there is one maceration I make every year for my own luxury, and that is with roses.
-In the early days I always used Jojoba for the roses but today I use a very fine organic cold pressed sunflower oil.
+In the early days I always used Jojoba for the roses but today I use a very fine organic cold pressed sunflower oil from where I live.
 It gives me a beautiful oil that I use in my facial products.
 The scent is rather faint and a bit greenish, the texture is absolutely wonderful.
 I use this in a dosage of 20% in any given product.

-What is interesting about macerations is the fact that they don’t go rancid sitting in the sun.
-Normally sun, heat and light is the worst environment for a vegetable oil.
-I believe that the active substances in herbs and plants actually help to conserve the vegetable oil.
 Their shelf-life depends on what vegetable oil was used and how it is stored.
 Better to make smaller quantities so they are used up during the season and more can be made the next year.
-In this way you also find your favorites and you learn to “better” the process each time.
+In this way you also find your favourites and you learn to “better” the process each time.

 Pick your chosen herb at the right time of day and season and fill a glass jar, cover the herbs with cold-pressed organic vegetable oil, cover and set in the sun.
-The jar should be turned regularly and left in the sun for 2-3 weeks.
-When macerating flowers you need to exchange the flowers in your jar every so often, usually 1-2 times/week, depending on what flower you are using.
+The jar should be turned regularly and left in the sun for a month.
+When macerating flowers you need to exchange the flowers in your jar every so often, usually every 2-3 days, depending on what flower you are using.
 For roses I exchange the petals every 3 days.
 Once the oil is saturated you strain, filter and bottle it.
 Store in a cool and dark place.